togglebyte/anathema-guide/src/getting-started.md

 ## A basic example

-Render a border around the text, placing the text in the middle of the terminal.
+Render a border around three lines of text, placing the text in the middle of the terminal.

 ```rust